renggli/dart-statemachine/README.md

 var activeState = machine.newState('active');
 ```

-It is possible to explicitely create start and stop states of the machine using `Machine.newStartState` and `Machine.newStopState`.
+It is possible to explicitly create start and stop states of the machine using `Machine.newStartState` and `Machine.newStopState`.

 ### Callbacks on states